 - Let cool on a rack.

 - Sprinkle with powdered sugar and you have very special and festive little cookies.

-IF FREEZING: Package in rigid sided containers as defined in my article How to Prepare Food for the Freezer.
+Package in rigid sided containers as defined in my article How to Prepare Food for the Freezer.

 TO PREPARE AFTER FREEZING: